armedcor/frontend-round2/README.md

 The script used to allow the navigation button to auto-collapse on mobile was taken from [here](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click)

-Thanks to all the users on the Code-Institute slack channel who helped me troubleshoot.
+Thanks to all the users on the Code-Institute slack channel who helped me troubleshoot and my mentor Sandeep Aggarwal for all the mid-project feedback.